anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove Permissions from Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete specific permissions from a user on an item
+Delete specific permissions from a user on a SharePoint list item

 .. rubric:: Input Parameters